wp-plugins/100-cities/readme.txt

 * Add param to control map zoom out
 * Change main functions so in a future we could add more languages
 * Add more FAQ

+= 1.4 =
+* Add weather information to the cities
+* Add more regular expressions to fix some errors